mbs-octoml/mbs-tvm/src/relay/collage/design.md

 Our current focus is on TensorRT, CUTLASS, CuDnn and CuBlas.

+### Visualization

+A [netron](https://netron.app/) style visualization for Relay which clearly shows the placement and cost for all the kernels would be very valuable.
+The paper prototype produces such a visualization but we've lost that functionality in the transition to 'v2'.

 ## Highlights from the 'v1' prototype

 The 'v1' prototype has five main parts: